Skip to main content

 • Avoidance of Vendor Lock-In: Your data remains accessible and queryable regardless of the analytical tool you choose.

-• Real-Time Data Replication: Near real-time updates through MongoDB’s change streams keep your lakehouse data fresh.
+• Real-Time Data Replication: Near real-time updates through each Database's change streams keep your lakehouse data fresh.

 Future Enhancements